Evolution of annual mean temperature

 The combustion of coal, gas and oil, together with forest logging and large-scale livestock farming, are the main causes of the rise in greenhouse gas concentrations in the atmosphere that has been observed for several decades and the associated warming.
 Higher temperatures, even if only by a few degrees Celsius, have wide-ranging impacts upon natural systems and human societies.

-The annual mean temperature cannot be rated positively or negatively as such.
+The variations of the annual mean temperature from the average of 1961-1990 cannot be rated positively or negatively as such.
 However, the trend observed over the past decades gives cause for concern.
 The changes to the climatic setting are happening relatively rapidly; as a result, ecosystems and endangered sectors of the economy (such as winter tourism) are unable or have difficulty to adjust to the new conditions.

 - Related indicators